apache/couchdb-documentation/src/intro/security.rst

     {"_id":"org.couchdb.user:robert","_rev":"6-869e2d3cbd8b081f9419f190438ecbe7","name":"robert"}

 Good news!
-Now, we may read the field ``name`` in *every user document without needing to be an administrator*.
-Keep in mind though not to publish sensitive information, especially without user's consent!
+Now we may read the field ``name`` in *every user document without needing to be an administrator*.
+Keep in mind, though, not to publish sensitive information, especially without user's consent!

 Authorization